Five Guidelines You Need to Follow to Create an Effective Value Stream Map

 Creating a value stream map of the current state of your process helps you focus on areas of waste such as excess inventory, non-value-added time, and multiple operators.
 As you envision the future state of your process, you can vary data on the current state map to explore the effects of possible improvements.

-While it’s possible to do value stream mapping on paper, software tools like those in Quality Companion make value stream mapping a lot easier.
-If you’re just getting started, you can get a jump-start by viewing our online webcast on value stream mapping.
+While it’s possible to do value stream mapping on paper, software tools like those in Companion by Minitab make value stream mapping a lot easier.

 If you've done value stream mapping, what tips do you have to share?